ds300/lazyrepo/README.md

 Let's say you have two packages `app` and `utils`. `app` depends on `utils` and they both have `"test"` scripts.

-With an empty config file, when you run `lazy test`
+With no config, when you run `lazy test`

 - `utils`'s tests will be executed before `app`'s.
 If `utils`'s tests fail `app`'s tests will not run.
 This is because if something breaks in `utils` it could lead to false negatives in `app`'s test suite.
-- If I change a source file in `app`, only `app`'s tests needs to run again.
+- If you change a source file in `app`, only `app`'s tests needs to run again.
-- If I change a source file in `utils`, both `utils` and `app` need to be retested.
+- If you change a source file in `utils`, both `utils` and `app` need to be retested.

 To explicitly configure this default behavior for the `"test"` scripts, your config file would look like this: